aklivity/zilla-docs/src/reference/config/models/model-protobuf.md

 > `enum` [ "json" ]

-Transforms the model from this data type to the Avro schema on produce and to this data type from the Avro schema on consume.
+Transforms the model from this data type to the Protobuf schema on produce and to this data type from the Protobuf schema on consume.

 ### catalog\*